 Intentional Infliction of Emotional Distress

-Fraud also may be charged as a crime.
+Outside of civil torts, fraud also may be charged as a crime.

 Invasion of Privacy

 The exact nature of the invasion of privacy varies by state, but there are generally four types of invasions of privacy: